gabrielecanepa/webpack-init/README.md

 ### Scripts

 To speed up your development, you can define specific scripts in your `package.json` and run them with the `yarn run` command.
-This are the ones used by the [webpack-boilerplate](https://github.com/gabrielecanepa/webpack-boilerplate/blob/master/package.json):
+This are the ones used in the [webpack-boilerplate](https://github.com/gabrielecanepa/webpack-boilerplate/blob/master/package.json):

 ```json
 "scripts": {